Gulliver's nightclub fire: Fire

 There were about 200 young people in the lower level lounge at the time of the fire, just before 1 a.m.
-The band was the Creation, and included Paul Caravello (who would later be part of Kiss under the name Eric Carr, a.k.a.
+The band was the Creation, and included Paul Caravello (who would later become drummer of Kiss under the name Eric Carr, a.k.a.
 The Fox).
 They stopped playing the song "I Wanna Know Your Name" after a waitress told them she smelled smoke.
-They calmly announced "There's a fire.
+They calmly announced "There's a small fire.
 Please walk out quietly."
 The thick smoke spread so quickly that it appeared the lights had gone out.
 At this point, there was a panic; because of the heat, patrons on the dance floor were unable to climb the only stairs to the main floor.
-Paul Caravello went back into the melee to help three of his bandmates who had become trapped: Sarita Henderson, Damon DeFreis, and George D. Chase.
-Though he was able to locate and rescue Sarita, the two of them having to climb over quite a few bodies in order for them to escape (because if they had tried to make for the exit in the dressing room, like Sarita had wanted, neither of them would have gotten out of there), nothing could be done for Damon or George in time.
-Both Creation’s keyboard player (Damon) and lead singer (George) perished along with 22 other patrons, crew, friends and fans.
+Paul Caravello went back into the melee to help his four bandmates who had become trapped: John and Sarita Henderson, Damon DeFeis (brother of soprano Doreen DeFeis and Virgin Steele vocalist David DeFeis), and George D. Chase.
+Though he was able to locate and rescue John and Sarita, the three of them having to climb over quite a few bodies in order for them to escape (because if they had tried to make for the exit in the dressing room, like Sarita had wanted, none of them would have gotten out of there), nothing could be done for Damon or George in time.
+The authorities never did figure out exactly where the fire started, but according to them, the flash point was somewhere near the wall separating the bar and bowling alley, under the bandstand, and that’s where George and Damon’s bodies were found.
+They had chosen to remain there in order to help direct the evacuation rather than try to save themselves first.
+Both Creation's keyboard player (Damon) and lead singer (George) perished along with 22 other patrons, crew, friends and fans.

 Nineteen fire companies responded to the incident, mainly from the Port Chester and Greenwich Fire Departments, but from other Westchester and Connecticut municipalities as well.
 Initial attempts to enter the building were hampered by intense heat and smoke.
 Various reports claim it took about 90 minutes to four hours to get the fire under control.